 Depression vs. Blues: Know the Difference

-Anonymous 'test' can help you decide if you should ask for help
+Anonymous screening can help you decide if you should ask for help

 Signs and symptoms

 It's normal to feel sadness, grief, or low energy at times, but depression differs from the regular bout of emotion.
 Depression can cause you to lose interest in activities you've always enjoyed, withdraw from loved ones, and create a prolonged feeling of hopelessness.